FINTLabs/www-fintlabs/technical.md

 ### API Internals

-The Common API has two main services:
+All FINT APIs have two common services:

 * Cache service
 * Event service

-### Cache Service
+#### Cache Service

+Cache services are created for each main object in the FINT information model, and are grouped per component.
-The cache service has the following responsibility:
+The cache services have the following responsibility:
-Store data from the business applications for all the organisations using the Common API Populate the cache
+- Store data from the business applications for all the organisations using the Common API
-Keeps track of which data has changed since the last time the cache was populated
+- Populate the cache at regular intervals
+- Maintain a last updated timestamp for each object in the cache
+- Serve all `GET` requests from _Common operations_ above.

+The Cache Service source code can be found here: https://github.com/FINTLabs/fint-cache

+Internally, the Cache Service operates as lists, one per main object type and organization ID, meaning data from different organizations are separated, in addition to the separation per object type.

+The ordering of this list is determined by two things:

+1. The ordering of data supplied by the adapter, and
+1. updates to data between cache refresh intervals.

+At cache rebuilds, the cache service compares the cache with the updates provided by the adapter.
+If the contents of an object is identical to the cached version, the last updated timestamp is not modified.
+But for all objects where the content has changed, a new last updated timestamp is set.

+During cache rebuilds, the cache is purged of objects that are no longer provided by the adapter.
+As this works on object contents, a modified object appears as a new one, and the previous version is purged as it no longer exists.

+Whenever information is updated (added or modified) using the _Updating information using FINT_ operations mentioned above, the updated version of the object is _added_ to the cache _without_ removing the original version.
+This means the cache will contain _multiple_ versions of the same object, until the next cache rebuild cycle.
+As the cache behaves as a list, these updated versions are added to the _end_ of this list.

+The multiple versions of this object is handled by the API in the following manner:

+1. For _get by ID_ operations, the cache service returns the most recent object matching the requested identifier.
+1. For _get since timestamp_ operations, only the version(s) modified _after_ that timestamp are returned.
+1. For _get all_ operations, all versions of the object are returned, in the order they were modified.

+__NOTE:__ Make note of the third case here - where multiple versions of the same object can occur!

+Since the cache behaves as a list, the order in which objects are returned for a _get all_ operation corresponds to the order in which they were added to the cache.
+This means that the duplicate versions can be handled by the client by only processing the _last_ object having the given set of identifiers.

+*TIP!* The easiest way to avoid dealing with multiple instances of an object is to use the algorithm described in _Get objects updated since timestamp_ above, as only the modified version will be returned.

-### Event service
+#### Event service

-The internals in the Common API is event based.
+The internals of the Common API is events based.
 An event is created by:

 * Cache Service
-* Client
+* Client (REST API)

-When a client hits a endpoint in the Consumer API the Common API is generating an event and sends it to the Cache Service.
-An event from the client will never go all the way down to the adapter.
+When a client hits a endpoint in the Consumer API the Common API generates an event that propagates through the FINT core stack.
+Whether the event is forwarded to the adapter depends on the type of event, as well as the source of the event.

-When the Cache Service need to update the cache it sends an event down to the adapter.

-All events are logged at all stages.
+All events are logged at all stages, and can be viewed through the [FINT Customer Portal](https://kunde.felleskomponent.no/).

 ![ill2](_media/fint-event-flow.png)

-## The information model
+## The Information Model

 ### Versioning